 - Pack a first aid kit.
 It's a good idea to bring a "travel" first aid kit with you on vacation containing the following items: aspirin, travel-sickness pills, insect repellent, sunscreen, and creams or sprays to relieve the effects of stings and bites.

 - Trust your instincts and use common sense.
-We come into contact with germs every day and that’s just part life.
+We come into contact with germs every day and that’s just part of life.
 Living in a bubble will rob you of great experiences so you have to take risks sometimes - just do a little prep work before hand to feel more confident.

 - Consider buying vacation insurance.
 Trip insurance covers a variety of issues that could impact your vacation and save you a lot of heart ache and money, should unforeseen circumstances occur.
-Check out our Policies and Procedures for more information vacation insurance.
+Check out our Policies and Procedures for more information on vacation insurance.